 Evaporator coils are the heat pump components that make it possible for a heating system to complete the heat exchange process.
 A compressor fills evaporator coils, which are contained in the air handler or furnace, with chilled refrigerant.
 The refrigerant within the coil evaporates as it absorbs heat from the indoor air that passes over it.

 A heat pump works in much the same way that an air conditioner operates in cooling mode.
 In the case of a heat pump, a reversing valve switches the direction of the refrigerant for either cooling or heating.
 Depending on the operating mode of the heat pump, the evaporator coils switch roles.
 When used for heating, the indoor evaporator coil becomes a condensing coil, and the outdoor coil becomes the evaporator coil.

 To make sure that evaporator coils can function efficiently it is important that they are kept clean and air flow must be maintained.
 If the evaporator coils become dirty, the system will have to work harder, resulting in wasted energy and premature system failure.

 We look forward to delivering our award-winning service to your home!

 Our licensed experts serve residential and light commercial customers across Greater Cincinnati and South Dayton.
-We install units from Carrier®, Tempstar® and other top brands, and we repair all brands.
+We install units from Carrier® and other top brands, and we repair all brands.
 Looking for service, too?
-Check out our amazing VIP Club to choose a service plan that fits your needs.
+Become a Pro Service Plan Member today.

 Call us at 513-777-7979 in Cincinnati or 937-368-7979 in South Dayton, or contact us for a free estimate.
 We are known for getting it right the first time!